Erkan-Yilmaz/haskell-cucumber/README.md

 ===============

 A Cucumber lookalike in Haskell.
-Currently this only provides a library for producing Test.Framework.Tests
+Currently this only provides a library for producing Test.Framework.Tests.
+See the genarated haddock documentation for usage examples.

 Installing
 ----------